 Jukebox Uke Virtual Music Encounters

-These FREE virtual sessions create a safe supported sensory space to chat about music, listen, make requests and sing along – no musical encounter will be the same as they are led by the participating individual.
-Happening in real time, each virtual musical encounter focusses on the individual in that moment; responding to their needs, their mood, their musical tastes to engage them with a high quality, enjoyable participatory musical experience.
+These FREE virtual sessions created a safe supported sensory space to chat about music, listen, make requests and sing along – no musical encounter was the same as they were led by the participating individual.
+Happening in real time, each virtual musical encounter focussed on the individual in that moment; responding to their needs, their mood, their musical tastes to engage them with a high quality, enjoyable participatory musical experience.

-This project is being delivered with the support and guidance of each individual participating care home and we are working with residents with a wide range of needs.
-These virtual music encounters happen in real time – but these digital moments can be filmed and later shared with residents so they can relive them, enjoy them with their family, friends and the care home.
+This project was delivered with the support and guidance of each individual participating care home and we worked with residents with a wide range of needs.
+These virtual music encounters happened in real time – but these digital moments were filmed and later shared with residents and their families, so they can be relived and enjoyed with their family, friends and the care home.

 Music making in lockdown!!

 "It's a really positive experience coming face to face with these people and approaching a topic which is meaningful to them, i.e. some of their favourite music.
 The demand was varied and I enjoyed learning a wide spectrum of music and making decisions on how best to arrange them for solo voice and ukulele.

 Responses were sometimes big and demonstrative and sometimes extremely subtle, but as we know, the outer signs are not always directly proportional to the effect of the encounter.
 Sometimes, the faintest nod of the head would show me that the person was there in the moment, sometimes, even, just a look in their eye.
 The careworkers' interaction was often key, as was Bev's skill and experience.